 Now comes the fun part.
 No pun intended there…

 Take a circle cookie cutter and cut out rounds of your cake and ice cream using a 3″ round cookie cutter, then layer then into large dessert cup or these mini trifle dishes like I have.
-Spread some Pillsbury™ Funfetti® Holiday Vanilla Frosting on top and then cover the frosting with crushed M&M’s® Holiday White Peppermint candies.
+Spread some vanilla Frosting on top and then cover the frosting with crushed M&M’s® White Peppermint candies.

 Boom. dessert done.
 A dessert that looks like it took hours that really only took a few minutes if you plan ahead.

-Makes 6 individual trifles, or adapt the recipe to make a whole sheet cake!
+Make 6 individual trifles, or adapt the recipe to make a whole sheet cake!
 Thus trifle recipe is what everyone wants for their birthday!

 - 1 box Pillsbury™ Funfetti® cake mix, baked according to package directions for a 9″x13″ pan